 When it comes to choosing a new spa to add to your backyard, you may be twitterpated by the idea of owning a spa with the most jets you can get.
-Surely more jets means a better hydrotherapy spa session, right?
-However, owning a spa with too many jets for your purposes could prevent you from enjoying your spa as much as you think you would.
+Surely more jets means a better spa and thus a better hydrotherapy session, right?
+Not so fast.
+Owning a spa with too many jets for your purposes could prevent you from enjoying your spa as much as you think you would.

 Let’s put it like this: using a spa with too many jets can feel more like you’re getting blasted directly from a garden hose nozzle that’s turned on too high, times one hundred, from too many directions.